sympy/sympy/doc/src/explanation/best-practices.md

    `AttributeError` on a recursive call, because the non-`Basic` args will not have the `args` or `func` attributes.

+2. If an expression does not rebuild from its `args`, the line `return exr.func(*newargs)`, which should be a no-op if none of the args are changed by the replacement, will fail.

-   Usually this means calling `_sympify()` on the inputs to the class so that they are basic instances.
+Making all `args` instances of `Basic` usually just means calling `_sympify()` on the inputs to the class so that they are basic instances.
 If you want to store a string on a class, you should either use a `Symbol` or `sympy.core.symbols.Str`.

-2. If an expression does not rebuild from its `args`, the line `return exr.func(*newargs)`, which should be a no-op if none of the args are changed by the replacement, will fail.

 In some cases a class may accept args in multiple equivalent forms.
 It is important that whatever form is stored in `args` is one of the ways that can be used to reconstruct the class.

 Note that most user-defined custom functions should be defined by subclassing `Function` (see the [guide to writing custom functions](custom-functions)).